Connect with others who understand.

 Similarly, medical abdominal binders cinch around the middle of the body and serve the same purpose as compression stockings.

-There are a few medications that can be useful to people diagnosed with orthostatic hypotension.
-These come with a number of possible side effects and may not combine well with some medications taken for MS. Your doctors will need to work together and coordinate your medications to make sure the combination is both safe and effective for you.
+These medications can come with side effects and may not combine well with some MS treatments.
+Your doctors will need to work together and coordinate your medications to make sure the combination is both safe and effective for you.

 Treat Your MS